A diary romance of addictive non-love

 I was at Second Cup, tired and cold, editing a chapter from the dating book I was writing.
 Not coincidentally, it was about how to leave emotionally disruptive men.

 At 8:40, you pulled up in your grey Toyota.
-I’d swapped my conservative work blouse for something tighter.
+I’d swapped my conservative office blouse for something tighter.
 More suggestive.
 Too much effort for someone who couldn’t show up on time.

 I opened the door and met your gaze—molten brown, like burnt sugar, that narrow black goatee you wore like a signature, sharpening your features.
 Your hair was a dark mess of half-waves, wild in that curated way.
 You bent over the wheel, wiry and electric.
 I hated how much I needed you.